apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 export RC=0 # Set to the number of the current release candidate, starting at 0.
 ```

 It is probably best to clone a fresh ozone repository locally to work on the release, and leave your existing repository intact for dev tasks you may be working on simultaneously.
-After cloning, make sure the apache/ozone upstream repo is named `origin`.
+After cloning, make sure the git remote for the apache/ozone upstream repo is named `origin`.
 This is required for release build metadata to be correctly populated.
 Assume all following commands are executed from within this repo with your release branch checked out.

 ### Reset the git repository